Personal Apps - Advanced

 Even if you have locked down your personal app permissions, an attacker who can log into my.akahu.nz can relax these restrictions, giving them full access.

-Before setting up multi-factor authentication, Akahu requires you to verify your identity.
+Before setting up two-factor authentication, Akahu requires you to verify your identity.

 This allows us to make sure that personal apps are not abused or used for malicious purposes.